Jubayer-Hamid/BBS_Theory/README.md

 The codebase contains one-dimensional diagnostic simulations to validate the theoretical analysis presented in the paper.

-1. ```perception_retention_inequality.ipynb``` runs 1D diagnostic simulations to validate the Perception-Retention Inequality and Corollary 2 from the paper.
+1. ```1Dsimulations.ipynb``` runs 1D diagnostic simulations to validate the Perception-Retention Inequality and Corollary 2 from the paper.

-2. ContextValuableSimulation.ipynb validates Proposition 4 from the Appendix.
+2. ```ContextValuableSimulation.ipynb``` validates Proposition 4 from the Appendix.